Extremely Fast Convergence Rates for Extremum Seeking Control with Polyak-Ruppert Averaging: Gradient-Free Optimization

-The mean vector fields $\barf^{\,\text{1Q}},\barf^{\,\text{2Q}}$ are identical, provided the probing signal is symmetric: \begin{proposition} Suppose (QSA1)-(QSA5) hold and that $\Obj$ is $C^2$ with unique minimizer $\thetaopt$.
-Assume, moreover that $M = \Sigmaqsa = I$, and that the probing signal is of the form \eqref{e:qSGD_probe} with $\phi_i = 1/4$ for each $i$.
+The mean vector fields $\barf^{\,\text{1Q}},\barf^{\,\text{2Q}}$ are identical, provided the probing signal is symmetric: \begin{proposition} Suppose (QSA1)-(QSA5) hold, that $\Obj$ is $C^2$ with unique minimizer $\thetaopt$.
+Assume moreover that the probing signal is of the form \eqref{e:qSGD_probe} with $m =d$ and distinct frequencies $\{\omega_i\}$.
 Then, the average vector fields for $1$qSGD and $2$qSGD are equal: